Diffusion Bridge Mixture Transports, Schr\"odinger Bridge Problems and Generative Modeling

 \subsection{Proof of \cref{thm:mixture_matching}}

 The following assumptions are sufficient for the application of \cref{thm:mixture_matching}.
-We assume that \cref{eq:sde_mixture} and each member of \cref{eq:sde_family} admits a unique solution, with strictly positive marginal densities over\footnote{We do not consider the case of SDEs on constrained state-spaces.} $ℝ^d$.
+We assume that \cref{eq:sde_mixture} and each member of \cref{eq:sde_family} admit a unique solution, with strictly positive marginal densities over $ℝ^d$.
 We assume that each marginal density is the unique solution to the corresponding Fokker-Plank PDE, and that the exchanges of limits denoted with $(\star\star)$ hold.

-When \cref{thm:mixture_matching} is applied to construct $Π = CR_{•|0,τ}$ in \cref{sec:dbm_transports}, these conditions are satisfied if $R$ is given by \cref{eq:sde_class} and the marginals of $C$ are given by (finite) mixtures of Gaussian distributions.
-This cover the setting of generative modelling applications described in \cref{sec:score_generative}.
+When \cref{thm:mixture_matching} is applied to match $Π = CR_{•|0,τ}$ in \cref{sec:dbm_transports}, these conditions are satisfied if $R$ is given by \cref{eq:sde_class} and the marginal distributions of $C$ are given by mixtures of Gaussian distributions, which covers the setting of generative modelling applications.

 \resmixturematching*